WHO WE ARE

 Men wear a tuxedo with a black cummerbund and black bow tie.

-Women wear a dress and jacket from Stage Accents.
+Women wear a dress and jacket.
 New singers need to be measured at the beginning of the season so that an order can be placed in time for the December performances of Holiday Pops.

 All singers must purchase their own concert attire.

-In 2014, 30 members of the Festival Chorus traveled to France for the Paris Choral Festival.
+In 2014, 30 members of the Smphony Chorus traveled to France for the Paris Choral Festival.
 They sang the Fauré Requiem in the church for which it was composed, L'eglise de la Madeleine.

 The chorus also sang at the American Cemetery in Normandy on the fourth of July, then toured to Chartres Cathedral and to Mont.
 St. Michel.
 11 other choirs from the United States were also in attendance.